5hidobu/5hidobu.github.io/_posts/2024-12-03-PEBby_Injector.md

 `MOV RAX, qword ptr [RAX + 0x18]`

-4. **InLoadOrderModuleList**: This instruction adds 0x10 to RAX, which now points to the `InLoadOrderModuleList` within the PEB Loader Data structure.
+4. **InMemoryOrderModuleList**: This instruction adds 0x10 to RAX, which now points to the `InMemoryOrderModuleList` within the PEB Loader Data structure.
 This linked list contains information about all loaded modules in the process.

 `ADD RAX, 0x10`